Internet-Draft Token Exchange Target Service Discovery June 2026

 • The token is associated with the authenticated client, if client authentication is required

-6. The authorization server MUST evaluate the subject_token in conjunction with the authenticated client's permissions to determine which target services are available for discovery.
+6. The authorization server MUST evaluate the subject_token in conjunction with the requesting client's permissions (the authenticated client, when client authentication is used) to determine which Token Exchange Targets are available for discovery.
 The specific authorization policy evaluation mechanism is implementation-specific and MAY be based on scopes, claims, resource-based access control, or other authorization models.
-When constructing the response, the authorization server MUST omit any target service objects or fields that would contain empty strings, as specified in Section 2.1.2.

 The following is an example of a discovery request: